apache/pulsar/site2/docs/admin-api-topics.md

 ### Internal stats

 You can check the detailed statistics of a topic.
 The following is an example.
-For the description of each stats, refer to [get internal stats](#get-internal-stats).
+For the description of each internal topic stats, see [Pulsar statistics](administration-stats.md#topic-internal-stats).

 ```json
 {